 The Result

-The new "Dynamic Screen Control" became the #1 most used feature in the entire application, significantly increasing operational flexibility and agent safety.
+The new "Dynamic Screen Control" became the #1 most used feature in the entire application, proving that in mission-critical design, flexibility is the ultimate usability feature.

 The app transmits audio, video, and location from agents in the field.
 The ecosystem serves two distinct users: the Broadcaster (undercover agent capturing evidence) and the Covert Team (monitoring remotely to ensure safety).